U.S. Savings Bonds Interest Exclusion

 If you start reporting bond interest every year, you must continue to do so every year after.
 This applies to:

-- Interest for bonds you own and any you later acquire
+- Interest for bonds you own and any you gain later

 - All Series EE, Series E, and Series I bonds

 For most investors, it probably works out better to report the interest when you redeem the bond.

 You can help pay college expenses by investing in bonds or by cashing in bonds you've already invested in.
 You can exclude the bond interest from taxable income if both of these apply:

 - You redeem Series I bonds or Series EE bonds bought after 1989.